-With the rise in coronavirus cases across the country, and recent changes and clarifications from the government reaching us daily, we wanted to give you the clearest information on how older people and grandparents are affected by the coronavirus outbreak and the UK government's response to it.
+With the rise in coronavirus cases across the country, and recent changes and clarifications from the government, we wanted to give you the clearest information on how older people and grandparents are affected by the coronavirus outbreak and the UK government's response to it.
 If you would like to talk to others who may be in a similar situation, join our online community here.
 We are updating this page regularly as guidance changes, but please also keep on top of NHS advice, which can be found here.

 Current top coronavirus-related conversations include: